FINNGEN/qc_imputation/README.md

 15. `post_subset_sub.subset_samples`: Removes SSN duplicates and denials across batches

-- done across all genotyping batches
+- done across all genotyping batches per chromosome
 - done separately for chip qc and imputation purposes
 - removes remaining SSN duplicates and denials based on given lists
 - biobank returns need to contain denials and SSN duplicates so this is done as the last thing

+16. `merge_chip_data`: Merges chip data into one dataset

+- done across all genotyping batches and chromosomes
+- merges chip data after `post_subset_sub.subset_samples` to one VCF and PLINK dataset

 ## Configuration